hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 Category: Performance
 Slug: vector-operations-are-fast-right
 Author: Abhijit Gadgil
 Summary: Recently, for one of the projects we are working on, I was looking at processing data from Pandas panel.
 I wanted to find out certain `items` in a Panel based on certain criteria on the `minor axis`.
 I worked with two flavors and the findings for different data-sets are quite interesting.
 Something that would definitely qualify as an interesting learning.
-We discuss, how profiling can be successfully used to explain certain Performance behvior, that often looks counter-intuitive.
+We discuss, how profiling can be successfully used to explain certain Performance behavior, that often looks counter-intuitive.

 ### A bit of a background